E2Ghibli/g-loadscreen/README.md

 # G-Loadscreen

-Its a fivem loadscreen you habe not seen so far with many featuers.
+Its a fivem loadscreen you have not seen so far with many features.